zhengqigao/Dr-Stanley-house/README.md

 According to the course requirements, we implement the game (with full plots, music, dialogues) via functional programming language [Haskell](https://www.haskell.org/).

 By the name of my life, I swear that the code (the 'main' file in /Src/exe_files/) can run successfully, as the folowing demo shows.
+The demo may fail to load occasionally, in which case you can directly click out.gif in the repo.
 The last but not the least, I am sorry to say that all the files under this repo are written in Chinese:-)

 ![](out.gif)